danieltsoukup/us_census_income/README.md

 **Notes**:
 - Our original plan was to use PySpark for data processing and model training to create a scalable flow, however our free-trial DSS subscription did not include the Spark integration.
+- Mlflow and XGboost package version needed to be carefully set to allow model logging to work.

 ## Key References